Monroe Correctional Complex

-Monroe Correctional Complex is a Washington State Department of Corrections men's prison located in Monroe, Washington, United States.
-With an operating capacity of 2,500, it is the second largest prison in the state.
-It opened in 1910, 21 years after statehood.
+The Monroe Correctional Complex is a Washington State Department of Corrections men's prison located in Monroe, Washington, United States.
+With a bed capacity of over 3,100, it is the largest prison in the state.

 Facility

 Vocational classes offered at MCC include printing, information technology and personal computer support specialist, and inmates can earn a GED while incarcerated.
 An independent non-profit, University Beyond Bars (UBB), offers college courses as a volunteer organization, and some people incarcerated at MCC have earned associate degrees despite the prohibition of state funding for post-secondary education.

-A staff-supervised youth program is offered to high school and middle school students.
-It is designed to deter students from becoming involved in a criminal lifestyle by meeting selected inmates who tell them about the choices they made which led to their incarceration.

 Class II and III jobs are located within MCC.
 Class III jobs provide essential services to the facility such as maintenance, janitorial, clerical warehouse workers, and kitchen work.
 Class II jobs are designed to reduce the cost of goods and services to state agencies and other tax-supported entities.
 These include laundry services, a print shop, a license tab shop, and the panel program.
 Class I industries were once housed at MCC, but were eliminated in July 2004 as a result of a Washington Supreme Court decision that held that inmates cannot be employed by private commercial enterprises.

 Inmates have access to classification and mental health counselors at MCC, in addition to a wide range of paid and volunteer staff.